Eyeglasses for Infants and Children

 - Make sure the eyeglass prescription is correct.
 If your child is looking over the eyeglasses or complains that he or she cannot see with them, the prescription may be incorrect.
 An optician or eye doctor will be able to determine the optical accuracy of your child's eyeglass prescription.

 - Start gradually.
-Start your child wearing eyeglasses for only short periods of time.
+Start your child wearing eyeglasses for only short periods of time and without walking around at first .
 Then gradually increase how long your child has them on.

 - Make them routine.
 Putting eyeglasses on and taking them off should be part of the daily routine.
 Encourage your child to put them on in the morning when he or she dresses and take them off at night before going to bed.